KyleKing/recipes/docs/poultry/dump_chicken_pot_pie.md

 ## Recipe

-### Poached Chicken

-- Fill a pot with water
-- Place over medium-low heat and add salt and bay leaves, while cool taste test for sufficient salt
-- Bring the water to 160 F to 180 F, just below a simmer
-- Add the chicken thighs and cook until the internal temp is 165 F (155 F if using breasts), about 15 minutes
-- Let cool and shred.
-Can be stored in the fridge for 5 days and used in a variety of meals beyond the pot pie

-### Pot Pie

 - Arrange a rack in the middle of the oven and heat the oven to 375F
 - In a 9x13 baking dish, add the shredded chicken, peas, carrots, and both cans of soup (reserve 1 tbsp of either)
 - Gently stir to combine and spread into an even layer